The Politics of Empathy by Anthony M. Clohesy is a compellingly original and innovative engagement with empathy in a political context.

 For many people, life is experienced as pushing a boulder up a hill at which point the boulder slides down and has to be pushed up again (think about Camus and the Myth of Sisyphus).
 One works all month to put food on the table for the family and pay the rent, then next month one has to start over and do it again.
 For people who are born rich life is easier, and yet at some point everyone has the experience of pushing that boulder up the hill.

 When pushing the boulder up the hill, it is hard to empathize with the boulder.
 It is easy to hate the boulder.
 But that hatred is already a form of negative empathy with the boulder.
-But in a mythical context one might discover that the boulder was made by the other or is itself the ultimate other.
+In a mythical context one discovers that the boulder was made by the other or is itself the ultimate other.

 Clohesy’s response to the breakdown of the empathy of identity?
-He asserts that the protection of culture and the recognition of difference require an account of cosmopolitanism (informed by an empathy of difference).
+He asserts that the protection of culture and the recognition of difference require an account of cosmopolitanism informed by an empathy of differences.
 In turn, cosmopolitanism “is able to subvert essentialist conceptions of difference … the most toxic enemy of the politics of recognition” (p.
 43).

 Clohesy endorses a cosmopolitanism that recognizes others as equals and opposes committing arbitrary violence against others in a context of values disclosed to us by the empathic experience of difference (p.
 44).
 Presumably non–arbitrary violence would be a police man stopping a home invasion by the bad guys.
 Presumably non-arbitrary violence would align with Max Weber’s definition of the state as having a monopoly over the legitimate use of force.